 How to time your contractions

 To help monitor the progress of your labour it’s important to start timing your contractions once they get going.
 One of the main reasons for this is that when you call your triage or maternity unit to tell them you’re in labour, one of the first things they will ask is how often you are contracting.
 To time your contractions, try and count the seconds between each one.
-If you’re able to use a clock or stopwatch, or better still, get your birth partner to assist you with timing your contractions, this will ensure you’re monitoring them correctly.
+There are apps for keeping track of contractions and you can also use your phone to time them (as well as a clock or stopwatch).
+This will ensure you're monitoring them correctly.
 It is often easier to note down the time each contraction started and how long it lasts for.
 You can then count the time between each one.
 This also helps to show if they are regular.

 A typical pattern for your early phase contractions is for them to begin by lasting about 40 seconds and come every 10 minutes.
 By the time you’re ready to give birth, the contractions will last about a minute and come every 2 minutes.
 These timings are just a guide - they will vary from person to person.